A note on the behaviour of the Tate conjecture under finitely generated field extensions: Proof of Theorem -

 \subsection{Strategy}

-The idea is to try and transpose the Hodge theoretic arguments of \cite[Section 5.1]{AndreIHES} to the $\ell$-adic setting.
-We spread out $Z$ to a smooth proper morphism $\mathcal Z\rightarrow \mathcal K$ of $\F_q$-varieties such that $\mathcal Z$ embeds as a dense open subset into a smooth proper $\F_q$-variety $\mathcal Z^{cmp}$.
-By smooth proper base change and the global invariant cycles theorem (\cite{Weil2}; see \cite[Theoreme 1.1.1]{Andre}), a class in $H^{2}(Z_{\overline k},\Ql(1))^{\pi_1(k)}$ arises from a class in $H^2(\mathcal Z_{\F}^{cmp},\Ql(1))^{\pi_1(\F_q)}$, hence, by $T(\mathcal Z^{cmp},\ell)$, from a divisor on $\mathcal Z^{cmp}$.
-Compared to \cite[Section 5.1]{AndreIHES}, the extra difficulties come from the fact that resolution of singularities and the semisimplicity of the Galois action in $\ell$-adic cohomology are not known.
-The first issue can be overcome using De Jong's alteration theorem and the second adjusting an argument of Tate (\cite[Proposition 2.6.]{Tate}).
-Applying De Jong's alteration theorem, we find a generically \etale alteration $\widetilde{\mathcal Z}\rightarrow \mathcal Z$ such that $\widetilde{\mathcal Z}$ embeds as a dense open subset into a smooth proper $\F_q$-variety.
+Compared to the arguments Section in \ref{andreiiii}, the extra difficulties one has to deal with in the proof of Theorem \ref{higher} come from the fact that resolution of singularities is not known in positive characteristic and that we don't assume the semisimplicity of the Galois action in $\ell$-adic cohomology.

+To overcome the use of resolution of singularities, we use De Jong's alterations theorem to construct a generically \etale alteration $\widetilde{\mathcal Z}\rightarrow \mathcal Z$ such that $\widetilde{\mathcal Z}$ embeds as a dense open subset into a smooth proper $\F_q$-variety.
 As pointed out by a referee, the resulting morphism $\widetilde{\mathcal Z}\rightarrow \mathcal Z\rightarrow \mathcal K$ is not, in general, generically smooth, so that we cannot apply directly the global invariant cycles theorem.
-To solve this issue, we use the main ingredients of its proof: the Hard Lefschetz theorem \cite[Theorem 4.1.1]{Weil2} and the theory of weights for $\F_q$-schemes of finite type \cite[Theorem 1]{Weil2}.
+To solve this issue, we use the main ingredients of its proof: the Hard Lefschetz theorem \cite[Theorem 4.1.1]{Weil2} and the theory of weights for $\F_q$-varieties \cite[Theorem 1]{Weil2}.

+To overcome the lack of the semisimplicity assumption we combine the procyclicty of $\pi_1(\F_q)$ with the condition $WS(Z,i,\ell)$, to study the fixed points of the action of $\pi_1(\F_q)$ (Section \ref{usingtate}) via the generalized eigenspace of generalized eigenvalue $1$ of a topological generator.